Stopping the Revolving Door: What we know—and still need to learn—about reducing recidivism in the United States

 From 2009 to 2011, several J-PAL affiliates worked with state, local, and federal stakeholders to design and implement a randomized evaluation of the PRI.
-Male prisoners aged 35 or younger were eligible for the randomized controlled trial if they had a history of violence or gang involvement and were scheduled to be released in Milwaukee with at least six months of community supervision.
-Researchers randomly assigned 236 inmates to either a treatment group, in which they automatically received extensive PRI services, or a control group in which they were free to sign-up for PRI programs but received no additional encouragement to do so and in some cases may have been placed on a waiting list if they did.
+Male individuals in prison aged 35 or younger were eligible for the randomized controlled trial if they had a history of violence or gang involvement and were scheduled to be released in Milwaukee with at least six months of community supervision.
+Researchers randomly assigned 236 people in prison to either a treatment group, in which they automatically received extensive PRI services, or a control group in which they were free to sign-up for PRI programs but received no additional encouragement to do so and in some cases may have been placed on a waiting list if they did.

-After their release, ex-offenders in the treatment group were eligible for substance-use treatment and the services through the community employment program.
+After their release, formerly incarcerated individuals in the treatment group were eligible for substance-use treatment and the services through the community employment program.
 Employers were incentivized to hire individuals in the treatment group through subsidies, such as tax-credit certification.
 Those within the treatment group also took part in follow-up meetings with their coordinated-care team and underwent enhanced supervision from parole agents.

 Results from the randomized evaluations found some positive indications within the first year of release.
 The PRI program increased the likelihood of some employment from 55.5 to 80 percent.
 81 percent of the treatment group reported earnings in their first year out of prison, compared to 59 percent of the control group.
 Those within the treatment group experienced a reduction in the likelihood of re-arrest as compared to the control group (63 versus 72 percent) but there was no discernable difference in the rate of re-incarceration.

-However, the PRI’s success was limited—while the program increased the likelihood of former inmates earning an income at all, the treatment group still earned very low wages.
+However, the PRI’s success was limited—while the program increased the likelihood of formerly incarcerated individuals earning an income at all, the treatment group still earned very low wages.
 Median earnings were approximately $2,700 among the treatment group, leaving many in poverty.
-The intensive services offered in this intervention did not improve the financial situation of formerly incarcerated individuals to a point of reliable economic self-sufficiency.
+The intensive services offered in this intervention did not improve the financial situation of individuals who were formerly incarcerated to a point of reliable economic self-sufficiency.
 Their income was not enough to lift a family of two out of poverty.
 Furthermore, the decrease in the likelihood of reimprisonment for those in the treatment group, as compared to those in the control group, was not statistically significant.
 This suggests that these intensive services are not cost-effective due to the minimal impact on recidivism.

 Through this evaluation, the researchers also aimed to explore a possible causal link between employment and recidivism that has been suggested by previous non-randomized studies.
-For example, researchers at the Urban Institute conducted a longitudinal study in which they interviewed 740 formerly incarcerated men.
-Researchers found that formerly incarcerated individuals who were able to secure jobs were less likely to be re-incarcerated 8 to 12 months after release.
+For example, researchers at the Urban Institute conducted a longitudinal study in which they interviewed 740 men who were formerly incarcerated.
+Researchers found that individuals who were able to secure jobs were less likely to be re-incarcerated eight to twelve months after release.
 This reduction in recidivism was even more pronounced for those receiving higher wages.
-Depending on wages rates, employed formerly incarcerated individuals experienced an 8 to 16 percent likelihood of being re-arrested, depending on wages, compared to 23 percent for those who were not employed.
+Depending on wages rates, employed individuals who were formerly incarcerated experienced an 8 to 16 percent likelihood of being re-arrested, depending on wages, compared to 23 percent for those who were not employed.
 Those receiving the highest wages were more likely to stay out of the criminal justice system.
 However, since there were so many facets of PRI, it is unclear whether employment deterred recidivism or if other services offered through the program played a bigger role.